 The ideal value for ε will be equal to the distance value at the “crook of the elbow”, or the point of maximum curvature.
 This point represents the optimization point where diminishing returns are no longer worth the additional cost.
 This concept of diminishing returns applies here because while increasing the number of clusters will always improve the fit of the model, it also increases the risk that overfitting will occur.

 Zooming in on my k-distance plot, it looks like the optimal value for ε is around 225.
-I ended up looping through combinations of MinPts and ε values slightly above and below the values estimated here to find the model of best fit.
+We ended up looping through combinations of MinPts and ε values slightly above and below the values estimated here to find the model of best fit.

-In layman’s terms, we find a suitable value for epsilon by calculating the distance to the nearest n points for each point, sorting and plotting the results.
+In layman’s terms, we find a suitable value for epsilon by calculating the distance to the nearest n points for each point, sorting, and plotting the results.
 Then we look to see where the change is most pronounced (think of the angle between your arm and forearm) and select that as epsilon.

-Next, we sort and plot results.
+Next, we sort and plot the results.

 The optimal value for epsilon will be found at the point of maximum curvature.